Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/mqtt.md

 1) Extract the zip and put the MQTTnet.dll into the SB folder
 2) Import the Action(s) included with the mqtt.txt file (you might need to remove an extra line at the end of the import code)
 3) Edit the Action "MQTT-Broker"
-    3.1) provide the url to your own MQTT broker in the "Set argument %broker%" Subaction 3.2) Edit the "Execute Code (MQTT)" subaction - find refs (if needed manually add the reference to "MQTTnet.dll") and compile
+    3.1) provide the URL to your own MQTT broker in the "Set argument %broker%" sub-action 3.2) Edit the "Execute Code (MQTT)" sub-action - find refs (if needed manually add the reference to "MQTTnet.dll") and compile
-4) After the Delay Subaction in the Action "MQTT-Broker" you can add all topics you want to Subscribe to just like shown in the included example
+4) After the Delay sub-action in the Action "MQTT-Broker" you can add all topics you want to Subscribe to just like shown in the included example
 5) After first importing the code you might need to trigger the Action "MQTT-Broker" manually once...it is run on startup automatically

 The zip also includes a "mqtt-test" Action which publishes the payload "OFF" to the same topic as my example subscription in "MQTT-Broker"...